vegarsti/vegarsti.github.io/index.md

 I'm a software engineer at [Dune Analytics](https://duneanalytics.com/).
 I studied statistics, math and computer science at the University of Oslo.
-I enjoy getting email, don't hesitate to send me one.
+I love getting email, please send me one if you feel like it!

 ## Links